 Stroll around Palermo Street

 The trendy traveler would enjoy the independent designer stores and small cafes of Palermo Soho.
 The atmosphere is straight out of Instagram.
 Start at Plaza Armenia and work your way to Plaza Serrano for the full experience.
-While you’re wandering, try our this Buenos Aires Trivia Walk to test your knowledge about the city!
+You can even take a street art walking tour to learn more about this area.

 What to Skip: